 </ img>

-Samsung Galaxy Note10 + main camera bythe characteristics are very close to the Galaxy S10 +, the differences are just a couple.
-The main module is the same: 12 megapixels, variable aperture f / 1.5-2.4, viewing angle 77 °, pixel size - 1.4 microns, optical stabilization.
-The telephoto for zoom has changed a bit: the resolution is the same, 12 MP, but the optics are faster, with an f / 2.1 aperture (instead of 2.4), optical stabilization, a viewing angle of 45 °, a pixel size of 1.0 μm.
-Ultra-wide - no change: 16 MP, 123 °, f / 2.2, no stabilizer, and autofocus.
-To them was added the DepthVision module for measuring distance for objects.
-The camera can blur the background (including on video), take ultra-wide-angle photos and zoom at 2x without loss of quality.
-The camera can write 4K 60k / s, 4K HDR10 + 30 f / s and Super Slow Motion 960 frames per second in a resolution of 1280x720 with the ability to choose a recording duration of 0.2 or 0.4 seconds, which are stretched.
-The front camera is 10 megapixels, f / 2.2.
-There are no fundamental changes compared to the Galaxy S10 +, so the shooting quality can be expected to be comparable.
-Fully updated cameras should be expected in the next generation of Galaxy S.
+Main camera of Samsung Galaxy Note10+The characteristics are very close to the Galaxy S10+, there are only a couple of differences.
+The main module is the same: 12 megapixels, variable aperture f/1.5-2.4, viewing angle 77°, pixel size – 1.4 microns, optical stabilization.
+The telephoto for the zoom has changed slightly: the resolution is the same, 12 MP, but the optics are faster, with an f/2.1 aperture (instead of 2.4), optical stabilization, viewing angle 45°, pixel size 1.0 microns.
+Ultra-wide-angle - no changes: 16 MP, 123°, f/2.2, without stabilizer, and autofocus.
+To these were added the DepthVision module for measuring distances for objects.
+The camera can blur the background (including in video), take ultra-wide-angle photos and zoom by 2x without losing quality.
+The camera can record 4K 60 fps, 4K HDR10+ 30 fps and Super Slow Motion 960 frames per second in a resolution of 1280x720 with the ability to choose a recording duration of 0.2 or 0.4 seconds, which are stretched.
+Front camera: 10 megapixels, f/2.2.
+There are no fundamental changes compared to the Galaxy S10+, so the shooting quality can be expected to be comparable.
+You should expect completely updated cameras in the next generation Galaxy S.

-The camera application is already familiar to us: switching modes by horizontal movements, a camera switch next to the shutter button and all the basic settings on the main screen.
-There is a fully manual “Professional mode”, night mode, Super Slow motion, live focus (with blurring the background), video with live focus, hyperlapse.
-There is a virtual shooting assistant with auto-detection of scenes and identification of problems in the frame:
+The camera application is already familiar to us:switching modes with horizontal movements, the camera switch next to the shutter button and all the main settings on the main screen.
+There is a completely manual “Professional mode”, night mode, Super Slow motion, live focus (with background blur), video with live focus, hyperlapse.
+There is a virtual shooting assistant with automatic scene detection and identification of problems in the frame:

 </ img>